Jacob Summerlin Jr.

 Prior to school integration, Summerlin Academy, the school for White students in Bartow, was named for him.
 After the schools were integrated in 1968, all students attended there, and the name was changed to Bartow High School.
 Summerlin Academy was reestablished in 2006 as a military school within Bartow High School.

-Jacob donated Lake Eola and land surrounding the lake in Orlando.
-Named Lake Eola by his son Judge Robert Summerlin for a woman he loved.
+Summerlin donated Lake Eola and land surrounding the lake in Orlando.
+This was named Lake Eola by his son, Judge Robert Summerlin. for a woman he loved.
 Robert graduated with a law degree from Georgia in 1885-87, became mayor of Orlando for about 1885 to 1892, then was elected judge.

 "King of the Crackers"

 Summerlin earned much of his early fortune by hard work, personally driving cattle throughout Florida and raising cattle along the Peace River and Kissimmee River, night and day.
 Wild cattle brought to North America by the Spanish conquistadors roamed free across these vast stretches of land.
 Entrepreneurs could capture, breed, drive, and sell these cows for twelve to sixteen dollars each.
-Summerlin and his business partners developed a lucrative trade with Havana and with the US Naval Base at Key West.
+Summerlin and his business partners developed a lucrative trade with Havana and with the US naval base at Key West.

-Summerlin opposed secession, clearly demonstrating he obviously did not want to be part of a civil war.
-However, after the break out of the American Civil War, Jacob was quoted in official USA documents that he never killed any person.
-He was a generous hard working American cattleman, feeding soldiers in the civil war as was ordered by both Confederate and Union armies.
-Jacob and his partners provided beef and medicine to troops of both armies.
-Separately and privately, he still sailed past the Union blockade mostly at night to continue cattle sales to Cuba as usual.
+Summerlin opposed secession, indicating that he did not want to be part of a civil war.
+However, after the breakout of the American Civil War, he was quoted in official documents as saying that he never killed any person.
+He fed soldiers in the war, as was ordered, of both Confederate and Union armies.
+He and his partners provided beef and medicine to troops of both armies.
+Separately and privately, he still sailed past the Union blockade, mostly at night, to continue cattle sales to Cuba as usual.

 As a result of the war, Confederate money was worthless.
-But, with hard work and Union money that he earned, Jacob bought the 160-acre (0.65 km²) Blount homestead, much of which would later be given to Polk County.
+However, with hard work and Union money that he earned, Summerlin bought the 160-acre (0.65 km²) Blount homestead, much of which would later be given to Polk County.
 (Ft.
 Blount was the earlier name of Bartow, the present county seat.)
-After the war, Summerlin continued selling cattle to the Union soldiers at Fort Myers.
+After the war, he continued selling cattle to the Union soldiers at Fort Myers.

-Summerlin amassed a fortune of 15,000 to 20,000 head of cattle during this period and was considered one of the wealthiest Floridians before he reached age 40.
-In this pre-banking era, Jacob kept his gold and silver at his cabin in trunks, meal sacks, tin meat cans, woolen socks, cigar boxes, behind door frames, in the rafters, or tossed in a corner.
+Summerlin amassed a fortune of 15,000 to 20,000 head of cattle during this period, and was considered one of the wealthiest Floridians before he reached age 40.
+In this pre-banking era, he kept his gold and silver at his cabin in trunks, meal sacks, tin meat cans, woolen socks, or cigar boxes; behind door frames; in the rafters; or tossed in a corner.
 He used his wealth to purchase large tracts of land sprawling from Fort Meade to Fort Myers.
 He bought a wharf at Punta Rassa and a thousand acres (4 km²) nearby for cow pens, some of which he rented to other cattlemen.